AxonIQ/reference-guide/configuring-infrastructure-components/command-processing/command-dispatching.md

 * Commands should generally not cause a failure that requires a rollback of the unit of work.
    When a rollback occurs, the `DisruptorCommandBus` cannot guarantee that commands are processed in the order they were dispatched.
    Furthermore, it requires a retry of a number of other commands, causing unnecessary computations.
-* When creating a new aggregate Instance, commands updating that created instance may not all happen in the exact order as provided.
+* When creating a new aggregate instance, commands updating that created instance may not all happen in the exact order as provided.
    Once the aggregate is created, all commands will be executed exactly in the order they were dispatched.
    To ensure the order, use a callback on the creating command to wait for the aggregate being created.
    It shouldn't take more than a few milliseconds.